whey86/ProgessDots/README.md

 Attributes are opional but at least pdSize should be set or else default values will be used.
 The view have 4 custom attributes:

-1. pdSize -> Number of steps(dots)
+1. pdSize(integer) default value:5-> Number of steps(dots)

-2. pdRadius -> Radius of the dots
+2. pdRadius(integer) default value:20 -> Radius of the dots

-3. colorDone -> Color of a finished step
+3. colorDone(Color) default value:Android.Color.Green -> Color of a finished step

-4. colorUndone -> Color of a non finished step
+4. colorUndone(Color) default value:Android.Color.Grey -> Color of a non finished step

+5. pdAutoSizeDots(boolean) default value:false - > Whatever dots show autosize relative to the view size or not;

 ##### 2. Update ProgressDots:
 ProgressDots have two methods to update the ProgressDotsBar: